fuzzymfx/fuzzymfx.github.io/content/cv.md

   - \[Python, Pandas, Numpy, Matplotlib, Seaborn, Scikit-learn]
   - Classifying MNIST dataset using CNN and implementing using Keras and max pooling dropout technique
   - Created a separate MNIST digit classifier using KNN - [🔗](https://github.com/fuzzymfx/Classifying-mnist-digit-dataset)
-- [Marks Predictor](https://github.com/fuzzymfx/Marks-predictor) - Predicting the marks of a student based on the number of hours studied using Linear Regression and Gradient Descent.
-  - \[Python, Pandas, Numpy, Matplotlib, Seaborn, Scikit-learn]
-  - Used the Scikit-learn library to create a Linear Regression model.
-  - Used Gradient Descent to optimize the model.
-- [Face Recognition](https://github.com/fuzzymfx/Face-Recognition) - A face recognition system using OpenCV and Haar Cascades.
-  - \[Python, OpenCV, Haar Cascades]
-  - Used Harcasscade to detect faces using the default camera
-  - Caputed 10th frame to save the data
-  - Saved the data in a numpy array and used knn to recognize a face
 - [Bird Migration Analysis](https://github.com/fuzzymfx/Bird-Migration-data-analysis) - A data analysis project to analyze the migration of birds.
   - \[Matplotlib, Pandas, Numpy, Cartopy, Shapely]
   - The data for this case study comes from the LifeWatch INBO project